zx80/flask-simple-auth/README.md

 In practice, importing Flask's `request` global variable is not necessary anymore.

-[**Utils**](#utils) include the convenient `Reference` class which allows to share for import an unitialized variable and CORS handling.
+[**Utils**](#utils) include the convenient `Reference` class which allows to share possibly thread-local data for import and CORS handling.

 ### Install